 Oracle Industry Connect, Orlando, FL.—Mar 22, 2017

-Today Oracle announced the findings of two research initiatives aimed at identifying consumer attitudes to new technologies and how their implementation will shape consumer behavior in the years to come.
-Insights from both the Oracle Hotel 2025 and Oracle Restaurant 2025 highlight that consumers are most willing to engage brands with new technology if they feel that they are in control of their experience and that hospitality operators should be wary of implementing automation without personal service.
+Today Oracle announced the findings of new research that examines consumer attitudes to new technologies and how their implementation will shape consumer behavior in the years to come.
+Insights from the Oracle Retail 2025 study highlight that consumers are most willing to engage brands with new technology if they feel that they are in control of their experience.

 Oracle offers a comprehensive and fully integrated stack of cloud applications and platform services.
 For more information about Oracle (NYSE:ORCL), visit www.oracle.com.

 Oracle and Java are registered trademarks of Oracle and/or its affiliates.
 Other names may be trademarks of their respective owners.

 The preceding is intended to outline our general product direction.
 It is intended for information purposes only, and may not be incorporated into any contract.
 It is not a commitment to deliver any material, code, or functionality, and should not be relied upon in making purchasing decisions.
 The development, release, and timing of any features or functionality described for Oracle's products remains at the sole discretion of Oracle Corporation.